gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-One of the receivers of the State Bank of West Virginia to-day reported that 10 cents on the dollar would be paid on deposits.
+One of the receivers of the State Bank of West Virginia reported that ten cents on the dollar will be paid on deposits.

 Source